cdelorme/go-config/readme.md

     settings := conf.GetSettings("")

-_The `Settings` struct gives you all the abstract methods of interacting with the config values, without the `Save` & `Load` methods, and is convenient when you only want to pass a limited portion of the configuration to dependent code._
+_The `Settings` struct carries all of the abstract Get/Set methods, but none of the `Config` structs file (`Save` & `Load`) or flag methods.
+It carries a pointer to the originals data, so changes made to it will be applied back to the source.
+This is handy if you want to supply limited access to a subset of configuration to another struct or library._

 ## nuances & bugs